A one minute tutorial to watch and learn quickly

 Rinse the tub with clean water until all traces of soap are gone.
 You can also add any new spa chemicals you want in your diluted form (more on that later).

-Once you've reached your desired level, turn off the hose and reattach any panels or covers you removed during step one.
+Once filled, reattach any panels or covers you removed earlier.

 After refilling your freshly filled hot tub, it's important to follow these extra steps to ensure everything is running smoothly: